ImErvin/Python-Fundamentals-Problem-Sheet/README.md

 You can find my solutions to each of these problems in this repository.

-### What is Python?
-Python is a programming language that was created by Guido van Rossum and released in 1991.
-Different to the other common high-level programming languages, Python uses whitespace indentation to delmit blocks (off-side rule).

-### Why Python?
-Python is massively trending at the moment and the objective of our "emerging technologies" module is to study the trending technologies.

-Not only that, but popular neural network training libraries such as TensorFlow use python to express and control training models.

 ### How to use this repository

 1. Ensure you have Python 3.x and Git installed locally.